-Copies of recent past exams and the Examiner's Reports for Exams 5 through 9 are available at no charge in the "Past Exams and Pass Marks" section of the CAS website.
+Copies of exams administered before Fall 2020 and the corresponding Examiner's Reports for Exams 5 through 9 are available at no charge in the Past Exams and Pass Marks section of the CAS website.
 The Examiner's Report includes narratives for each question describing where points were achieved and where the candidates commonly missed points.
-The Examiners' Report is an invaluable tool when preparing for an upcoming exam or consequently assessing missed opportunities on a prior exam.
-All candidates should read the reports from prior versions of the exam for which they are sitting.
-However, when incorporating the Examiners' Report into your studying routine, it is important to keep in mind what the report is and, most importantly, what it is not.
-Candidates should review the Future Fellows article "Getting the Most out of the Examiners' Report."